GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/overview/index.md

 ## Engage and share feedback

-* **GitHub**: read the explainers for the proposal on GitHub and raise questions or comments in the Issues tab for the explainer.
+* **GitHub**: read the explainers on GitHub and raise questions or comments in the Issues tab for each.
 * **W3C**: Use cases can be discussed and industry feedback shared in the W3C [Improving Web Advertising Business Group](https://www.w3.org/community/web-adv/), the [Privacy Community Group](https://www.w3.org/community/privacycg/participants), and the [Web Incubator Community Group](https://github.com/WICG).
 * **Developer support**: Ask questions and join discussions on the